open-telemetry/opentelemetry.io/content/en/docs/languages/js/propagation.md

 ```

 Take note of the traceId (`cccd19c3a2d10e589f01bfe2dc896dc2`) and ID
 (`6f64ce484217a7bf`).
-Both can be find in the output of client as well:
+Both can be found in the output of client as well:

 ```javascript {hl_lines=["6-7"]}
 {